 Pacing may be a useful way of controlling CFS symptoms.
 It involves balancing periods of activity with periods of rest.

-Pacing means not overdoing it or pushing yourself beyond your limits.
-If you do, it could slow down your progress in the long term.
-Over time, you can gradually increase your periods of activity, while making sure they are balanced with periods of rest.
+It means not overdoing it or pushing yourself beyond your limits.
+If you do more than you are ready to, this could slow down your progress in the long term.
+Over time, you can gradually increase your periods of activity while making sure they're balanced with periods of rest.

-If you pace your activities at a level that is right for you – rather than rushing to do as much as possible in a short space of time – you may be able to make steady progress.
+If you pace your activities at a level that's right for you, rather than rushing to do as much as possible in a short space of time, you may be able to make steady progress.

-However, it is important to note that there are some uncertainties about pacing.
-There is insufficient evidence on the benefits or harm of this treatment, although it is often recommended for CFS.
+However, there are some uncertainties about pacing.
+There's insufficient evidence on the benefits or harm of this treatment, although it's often recommended for CFS.

 The following recommendations may also help: